 Many individuals experience dental anxiety due to a number of factors, from negative childhood experiences and the need for multiple procedures to a generalized fear of the dental office and concerns, like sensitive teeth or a gag reflex.
 If you or your loved one experience anxiety, stress, or fear at the idea of undergoing dental procedures, then you are likely a good candidate for sedation dentistry.
 Since there is a range of sedation methods that produce a variety of relaxation effects, our team will talk with you about your fears, past experiences, or other concerns and review your medical history to help you decide which sedation option is ideal for you.
 Sedation dentistry at our practice can be combined with all types of procedures, from routine cleanings and fillings to tooth extractions and other complex services.

-What to Expect With Sedation
+What Should I Expect From Sedation Dentistry?

 The effects of sedation dentistry will differ based on the option selected.
 With nitrous oxide sedation, the principal objective is to temporarily calm an individual by having them inhale nitrous oxide gas through a small nasal mask.
 This induces a calm, relaxed feeling that dissipates as soon as the gas is stopped.
 Oral-conscious sedation is performed by prescribing the patient anti-anxiety medication about one hour before their procedure to help keep them calm but awake before and during the procedure.
 With intravenous sedation, the patient is eased into a relaxed state from medication administered through an IV before and throughout the treatment.
 Though patients remain conscious, they often remember very little about the visit.